 His credentials include one of Cisco’s highest and most prestigious certifications: Cisco Certified Internetwork Expert, or CCIE.
 His CCIE specialty is in routing and switching.

 His other certifications include MEF-CECP (1.0 and 2.0).
 That’s short for Metro Ethernet Forum Carrier Ethernet Certified Professional, a vendor-neutral certification that industry leaders and other experts created to recognize expertise in designing, selling, deploying and supporting carrier Ethernet services and products.

 “He’s very well respected within the industry.
-He’s got a great mind for technology,” Dan Eich, manager of technical sales and sales support at SDN, says about Fischer.
+He’s got a great mind for technology,” Dan Eich, manager of service support at SDN, says about Fischer.